Site logo

 Source

 Seven fragments of a large thin white marble slab.
 Th.
 0.025-0.03 m.
 Dimensions of the surviving pieces: A-B (two conjoining fragments, inv. nos.
 968-969): H. 0.115 m + 0.105 m, W. 0.12 m + 0.105 m; C (inv. no. 937): H. 0.075 m, W. 0.065 m; D (inv. no. 970): H. 0.085, W. 0.115 m; E (inv. no. 962): H. 0.07, W. 0.095; F (inv. no. 966): H. 0.105, W. 0.115 m; G: H. and Th.
 0.17 m, W. and Th.
 0.16 m.
-Presumably the slab was at least 0.70 m high and at least 1.40 m wide.
+From the width of each column and the height of each line, the original undamaged slab can be calculated to have been at least 0.70 m high and at least 1.40 m wide.
 Letter height 0.008-0.015 m.
-Four of them were found in Sikyon near Corinth (northeastern Peloponnese) in 1926, during the excavations directed by Alexandros Philadelpheus.
-The fifth fragment (G) was published more than 60 years later by Kalliope Krystalle-Botse.
-In 2016,Erkki Sironen published previously known fragments along with two unpublished in the fourth volume of Inscriptiones Graecae (2nd ed.), based on the reconstruction of Klaus Hallof.
-Now in the Archaeological Museum of Sikyon.

 They constitute a small part (24 days out of 365) of a local liturgical calendar.
-It was divided into 12 columns (from January to December), counting as many lines as days of the month.
+It was divided into 12 columns (from January to December), with as many lines as days of the month.
 The calendar has the form of a

-parapegma, on which the days of the month were indicated by movable pegs inserted into bored holes.
+parapegma, on which the days of the month were indicated by movable pegs inserted into bored holes, so that a viewer could immediately identify the right saint to be commemorated on each day.
 On this type of calendars, see A. Rehm, 'Parapegma', RE 18,2 (1949), 1295-1366.

 Note added 4 June 2023: The six photographs that now appear on our website were kindly provided by Konstantinos Bilias.
-He has identified three new fragments of this calendar in the storerooms at the site of Sikyon (one of them with the names of a number of saints).
+He has identified three new fragments of this calendar in the storerooms at the site of Sicyon (one of them with the names of a number of saints).
 These he is in the process of preparing for publication.

 Discussion